The Apologetics Study Bible Tour to the Holy Land

 For the hard brochure, click official brochure Israel 2020

-Today we will meet at Los Angeles International airport for our connecting flights to Israel on Lufthansa Airlines via wide-body aircraft arriving the next day.
+Today we will meet at a Southern California airport for our connecting flights to Israel via wide-body aircraft arriving the next day.
 Meals served on board.

 Hotel: Plane USA

-We arrive in Germany and transfer to our flight to Tel Aviv.
+We transfer to our flight to Tel Aviv and meet the rest of the group that has spend the past few days on the optional preextension in Germany.
 Upon arrival in Tel Aviv we are met by our guide who will be with us for the time we are in the Holy Land.
 Board our bus and travel through Tel Aviv, proceeding to the city of Netanya on the Mediterranean to our hotel where we will check in for overnight.

 HOTEL: Leonardo Plaza in Netanya

 This morning we begin our day at Caesarea, a port on the Mediterranean Sea that was built by Herod the Great and dedicated to Augustus Caesar, the Roman emperor.
 Here you will have a chance to sit in the Roman theater, walk along the hippodrome, and check out a Crusader fort.
 You can also see where Herod’s palace once stood, as 2,000-year-old floor mosaics can still be seen on the shore.
 Paul was under arrest and certainly was here!
 This is considered one of Israel’s major archaeological sites, and the sea makes it one of the most beautiful places in the country.
-We proceed to Mt.
-Carmel, site of Elijah’s successful challenge with the Baal priests.
-We can look over the entire valley from this spot and get a good idea of the geography.
-After lunch, we proceed to Megiddo to visit the excavations that unearthed 20 different civilizations.
+We proceed to Megiddo to visit the excavations that unearthed 20 different civilizations.
 It is better known as Har Megiddo, or “Armageddon” according to the book of Revelation.
 We then take a step back in time at Nazareth Village, which has been constructed to look like a 1st century village just like Jesus would have known.
 You will have a chance to talk to a shepherd, carpenter, and others who will converse in their first century way.
 It is quite an experience!
-Our next stop is the ancient city of Bet Shean, a site where Saul’s head was hung from the city wall after he was killed.
+Our final destination is the ancient city of Bet Shean, a site where Saul’s body was hung from the city wall after he was killed.
 It is a wonderful archaeological site that gives us an idea of what an ancient city looked like, with a theater, baths, and a large “tell” which we can climb up.
 This site comprises more than a dozen civilizations and is an awesome place to explore!
-Finally, we make our way to our hotel for the first of our three-night stay.
+We make our way to our hotel for the first of our three-night stay.

 HOTEL: Nof Ginosar in Tiberias